pal-robotics/pmb2_tutorials_doc/navigation/index.rst

 Pre-Requisites
 ##############

-First make sure that the tutorials are properly installed along with the PMB-2 simulation, as shown in the [Tutorials Installation](http://wiki.ros.org/Robots/PMB-2/Tutorials#Tutorials_Installation) Section.
-Then follow the instructions in the  [PMB2 mapping tutorial](https://cesc-folch.github.io/pmb2-tutorial/mapping) in order to create and save a map.
+First make sure that the tutorials are properly installed along with the PMB-2 simulation, as shown in the tutorials `installation`_ section.
+Then follow the instructions in the `PMB2_mapping`_ tutorial in order to create and save a map.

 Execution
 #########